robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the main benefit of using hypermedia in REST APIs?

-A) Faster response times
+- A. Faster response times
-B) Reduced coupling between client and server
+- B. Reduced coupling between client and server
-C) Smaller payload sizes
+- C. Smaller payload sizes
-D) Better security
+- D. Better security

 ### Back
 **Correct Answer**: B